 Table 3-1: PPA Rates

+The tariff rate increases by 6% every 12 months from COD.
+Projected revenues are based on the P50 Helioscope simulation performed during the pre-construction phase, and have not been adjusted to reflect received irradiation or the installed capacity.

-or the installed capacity.n the rates as sh
+Actual revenue is based upon production as recorded by the SCADA and the PPA rates as shown above.

-Weather adjusted forecast is the predicted production adjusted for actual weather in kWh
+Weather adjusted forecast is the predicted production adjusted for actual weather in kWh.

-Revenues
+Revenue to date

 The following graph shows the revenue against the budgeted revenue since COD.